-In 2016, the United States Judicial Panel on Multidistrict Litigation ruled that all federal cases involving Abilify and the link to compulsive behaviors are to be handled by a federal judge in the Northern District of Florida.
-This is where all the discovery, and initial trials will occur.
-Most often, global mass tort settlements are reached after the investigation is completed, and a few cases are tried before juries to help to determine the value of the cases.
+In 2016, the United States Judicial Panel on Multidistrict Litigation ruled that all federal lawsuits involving Abilify and the link to compulsive behaviors are to be handled by a federal judge in the Northern District of Florida.
+In May 2018, the first three cases scheduled for trial settled for an undisclosed amount.
+All others cases have been put on hold for 120 days while the parties attempt to work out a global settlement.

 Abilify Recalls & Warnings

 As of this time, there has not been a recall of Abilify related to addictive behaviors.
 However, the FDA ordered a label change in 2016 to warn of the relationship between Abilify and pathological gambling and other compulsive behaviors.

 The Abilify label now reads: "patients may not recognize [their addictive] behaviors as abnormal, it is important for prescribers to ask patients or their caregivers specifically about the development of new or intense gambling urges, compulsive sexual urges, compulsive shopping, binge or compulsive eating, or other urges while being treated with aripiprazole."